 Governance Committee Approval Process for Procurement

-A. At each Governance Committee meeting, the Executive Director will report the goods/services/construction procurements exceeding $25,000 that will be sought during the interim until the next GC meeting.
+A. At each GC meeting, the ED will report the goods/services/construction procurements exceeding $25,000 that will be sought during the interim until the next GC meeting.
 The report will include the budget item under which the work will be performed and the estimated procurement cost.
-If the request is in an area of particular sensitivity, guidance from the Governance Committee may result in variances from the procedures described in terms of strictly monetary thresholds in the policy described previously in this document.
+If the request is in an area of particular sensitivity, guidance from the GC may result in variances from the procedures described in terms of strictly monetary thresholds in the policy described previously in this document.
 If the estimated cost exceeds the budget for the item, the increased budget must be approved by the GC before the selection process can be initiated.
-The members of the GC may offer representatives to review the requests for proposal and/or serve on the selection team.
+The members of the GC may offer representatives to review the requests for proposal (RFPs) and/or serve on the selection team.

-B. The Executive Director will draft all Requests for Proposals (RFPs) and seek comments from the related advisory committee(s) and representatives offered by the GC members.
+B. The ED will draft all RFPs and seek comments from the related advisory committee(s) and representatives offered by the GC members.

-C. The final drafts of the RFPs with the updated cost estimates will be submitted to the Finance Committee (FC).
+C. The final drafts of the RFPs with the updated cost estimates will be submitted to the FC.

 If the RFP is for a single-year service and cost estimates do not exceed the budget for the related work item, the FC may authorize the initiation of the selection process.
 If the cost estimates exceed the budget for the related work item, the selection process must be delayed until the GC has the opportunity to approve or reject a budget increase.